thundergolfer/library-management-slack-bot/README.md

 ### Commands

 > *Note:* This is currently an MVP.
-In future, the bot will require the user manually inputting an ISBN.
+In future, the bot will *not* require the user manually inputting an ISBN.

 ##### **[@librarybot]() `borrow <ISBN>`** - Borrow a book with the ISBN of value `<ISBN>`
 ##### **[@librarybot]() `add <ISBN>`** - Return an book with the ISBN of value `<ISBN>`